Fort Lauderdale Accident-Reporting Privilege Attorneys

 Once an officer has notified all parties that they have “switched hats,” any statements made at the scene are generally admissible in court.
 This is particularly true when the officer has read the Miranda warning.

-Our Accident-Reporting Privilege Attorney in Fort Lauderdale Can Advise You of Your Legal Options
+Our Fort Lauderdale Accident-Reporting Privilege Attorney Can Advise You of Your Legal Options

 If you were arrested at the scene of a crash and feel as though your rights have been violated, our Fort Lauderdale accident-reporting privilege attorney at Meldon Law can assist with your case.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.